 - Diversity is a measure of past success or failure in inclusion.

-We also acknowledge that we are all coming to these conversations from a different place.
+We are all coming to these conversations from a different place.

 Here is a list of terms used throughout EFAO’s website and other communications.
 If there is a word or term you are unfamiliar with, please let us know and we will be happy to provide an explanation or add it to this list: